fleming79/ipykernel/CONTRIBUTING.md

 # Contributing

 This project is in development.
-Create an issue to provide feedback.
+Feel free to create an issue to provide feedback.

 ## Development